-Exploring Persistent Puzzles in Gender, Work and Care
+Exploring Persistent Puzzles in Gender, Work, Care and Community

 There have been dramatic changes in the last 50 years in how North American women and men work and care for their families.
 For example, there have been significant increases in the number of families in which women are primary breadwinners and men are primary caregivers.
 In other words, more women are now bringing home the bread and more men are baking bread.

 However, enduring gender differences and inequalities persist.
 Women fill a small minority of executive employment positions and men face scrutiny when they enter parent playgroups.
 Men continue to earn more than women at paid work, while women continue to be responsible for most unpaid work.